Do you have troubling sleeping?

 When it comes to treating insomnia with cannabis, it’s important to understand that no two strains are created equal.
 Indica and sativa, for instance, are two subspecies of the cannabis plant with different origins and effects.

-Many dispensaries will tell you that indica strains are more relaxing and sedating due to the higher concentrations of THC, while they will recommend sativa strains for daytime use due to the uplifting and awakening effects of CBD.
+Many dispensaries will tell you that indica strains are more relaxing and sedating due to the higher concentrations of CBD, while they will recommend sativa strains for daytime use due to the uplifting and awakening effects of THC.
 You can also find many hybrids strains that take advantage of both indica and sativa properties to create a balanced effect.

 With that said, the indica or sativa distinction is not the most reliable way to predict the effects of any given strain.
 It’s much safer to ask about the cannabinoid content.
 Most medical marijuana professionals will recommend strains with less than 20% THC.
 High doses of THC can cause hallucinations and mild “hangovers,” in which you may experience residual drowsiness that leaves you feeling lethargic and dehydrated the next day.

 We’ve compiled a list of particularly sedative strains to guide you on your next visit to the dispensary.
 However, keep in mind that individual strains affect each person differently and finding the solution for your insomnia may require some trial and error.